 cleanmgr

 Step 2.
-Next, select a drive you want to clean up (Windows installation drive, usually “C” drive) and click the OK button.
+Next, select the drive you want to clean up (Windows installation drive, usually “C” drive) and click the OK button.

 Step 3.
 Check the Thumbnails and click the OK button.